Email Marketing Dictionary

 content filtering: When an inbox provider evaluates an email’s subject line and other content as part of its process to decide whether and where to deliver the mail

-Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (CAN-SPAM): A law regulating commercial email messaging that forbids deceptive messaging, requires senders to include a working unsubscribe link and their mailing address in every email they send, and requires senders to honor opt-out requests quickly, among other things
+Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (CAN-SPAM): A US law regulating commercial email messaging that forbids deceptive messaging, requires senders to include a working unsubscribe link and their mailing address in every email they send, and requires senders to honor opt-out requests, among other things

-dedicated IP address: An IP address from which only one company sends email, making that company solely responsible for the sender reputation of that address; also see shared IP address
+dedicated IP address: An IP address from which only one company sends email (typically at least hundreds of thousands a month), making that company solely responsible for the sender reputation of that address; also see shared IP address

-defensive design: Design techniques that allow an email to communicate its message effectively when images are blocked
+defensive design: Design techniques that allow an email to communicate its message effectively when images and other progressive enhancements are blocked or unsupported

-deliverability: All of the issues involved with getting commercial emails delivered to their intended recipients’ inboxes
+deliverability: All issues involved with getting commercial emails delivered to their intended recipients’ inboxes

 delivered: When email makes it to the intended recipient’s inbox or junk folder, as opposed to being blocked